-Bes is an ancient Egyptian guardian and war god.
-He was worhipped as the protector of households, especially of mothers and children during childbirth.
-Although he is viewed as a minor god of ancient Egypt, Bes is a complex deity who is also considered to be a demon-fighting warrior.
+Bes is the Egyptian god of war and domestic protection.
+He was also worshiped as a god of fertility, music, dancing and gaiety.
+He was predominantly viewed as protector of households, especially of mothers and children during childbirth.
+In this manner he held a very similar role to the goddess Bastet.
+Although he is viewed as a minor god of ancient Egypt, Bes is a complex deity with many aspects.

 Bes most likely already existed in the Old Kingdom of Egypt but only became prominent during the New Kingdom.
-Some theories have it that he was originally from Africa.
+Some theories have it that he was originally from sub-saharan Africa, and did not originate in Egypt.
 In his earliest inception, he was said to be a lion.

 Mention is made of two wives belonging to Bes.
 The one was Taweret and the other Beset.
 Not much is known about other family relationships, including who his parents were.